May 10 NJWEA all-day Biosolids Session at Bally's in Atlantic City

 The range of technology options for solids processing alternatives are wide, but so are the tools for comparing options and selecting final plans.
-The conference will focus on six master plans, in several stages of development and implementation, that illustrate varying planning approaches and different outcomes.
+The conference will focus on seven master plans, in several stages of development and implementation, that illustrate varying planning approaches and different outcomes.
 Attendees will be encouraged to dig down into plans and draw approaches they can apply to their own facilities and with their clients.

 Please join CWEA’s Biosolids Committee and the Mid-Atlantic Biosolids Association as they present Getting the Most Out of Biosolids Products.